All Episodes

 Let's put on the table what's on the table.

-But also I I I really think that this shows that they just want to weaponize victimhood narratives in order to constantly say tell black people that you should think of yourselves as victims and you need basically to be members of ghettos.
+But also, I really think that this shows that they just want to weaponize victimhood narratives in order to constantly say tell black people that you should think of yourselves as victims and you need basically to be members of ghettos and voting districts where you are a majority.

 It's as if there's no other way in which you as a person can get representation in Congress.

-And there's also I mean he wasn't wrong, right?
+I mean, he wasn't wrong, right?

-And there's also the other bit which shows the opposite, how much this is uh rigged in favor of Democrats, and we have here Andrew Follett saying Democrats currently enjoy very favorable maps.
+And there's also the other bit which shows the opposite, how much this is rigged in favor of Democrats.

-New England votes about 40% Republican and has literally zero Republican US House members.
+New England votes about 40% Republican and has literally zero Republican U.S. House members.

 Yeah, but it doesn't matter.